 The Lost Bus - Filmed in Ruidoso: Cinematic Location, Real Resilience

-When The Lost Bus premieres on Apple TV+ October 3, 2025, audiences will be on the edge of their seats.
-Directed by Academy Award–nominee Paul Greengrass (United 93, Captain Phillips), the survival drama is inspired by real events: a wayward school bus driver (Academy Award–winner Matthew McConaughey) and a dedicated school teacher (America Ferrera, Emmy, SAG, and Golden Globe Award–winner) battle to save 22 children as wildfire closes in.
-The film is based on Lizzie Johnson’s book Paradise: One Town’s Struggle to Survive an American Wildfire, with a screenplay by Brad Ingelsby and Greengrass, and produced by Jason Blum for Blumhouse Productions, Jamie Lee Curtis for Comet Pictures, Ingelsby, and Gregory Goodman.
+When The Lost Bus premiered on Apple TV+ on October 3, 2025, audiences were on the edge of their seats.
+Directed by Academy Award–nominee Paul Greengrass (United 93, Captain Phillips), the gripping survival drama is inspired by real events: a wayward school bus driver (Academy Award–winner Matthew McConaughey) and a dedicated teacher (America Ferrera, Emmy, SAG, and Golden Globe Award–winner) race to save 22 children as a wildfire closes in.

 Cozy up in a cabin, take in the fall foliage, and stream The Lost Bus as you look out over the very cinematic landscapes that helped bring it to life.